 eICU® Patient Safety Technology at Brookings Health System

-We are pleased to partner with Avera Health in providing an additional level of care through Avera eICU Care, which allows a specially trained ICU physician, or an intensivist, to have real-time access to ICU patients in Brookings Health System.
+We are pleased to partner with Avera Health in providing an additional level of care through Avera eICU Care, which allows a specially trained ICU physician, or an intensivist, to have real-time access to ICU patients at Brookings Health System.

 Patients in the ICU typically exhibit a need for higher level of medical care and complications can develop suddenly among these patients.
 The earlier the complications are detected or prevented among these patients, the greater the success at treating the patient.
 This state-of-the art technology enables patients to receive an extra level of care in the ICU, and many times that translates into helping save lives.